VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Quote/objects/QuoteAddressType.md

 # QuoteAddressType ==~object~==

-The `QuoteAddressType` is an object that contains information about an address associated with a quote.
+This type is an object that contains information about an address associated with a quote.

 | Field                         | Description                                       |
 | ----------------------------- | ------------------------------------------------  |